tsdiokno/abl/content/tl/docs/nt/roma/roma-10.md

 [^7]: or, “Who will go down into the abyss?” that is, to bring Christ up from the dead.

-[^8] Ano ba talaga ang sinasabi nito?
+[^8] Ano ba sa katunayan ang sinasabi nito?
 Malapit ito sa inyong mga puso't bibig.
-Ito ang pahayag na galing sa ating pananalig:
+Ito ang pahayag ng pagtitiwalang ating hinahayag:

 [^8]: On the contrary, what does it say?
 The message is near you, in your mouth and in your heart.
 This is the message of faith that we proclaim: